• Skip to primary navigation

 • Toppings: Sriracha, chopped red chili, extra scallions, cilantro, and whole peanuts – you could swap the peanuts for cashews, add Thai basil, or sprinkle on red pepper flakes for a little added heat.

-a bowl of healthy pad thai
+a bowl of pad thai made with veggie noodles

 How to make carrot noodle Pad Thai